The Complete Web Developer: Zero to Mastery is a massive, modern and engaging coding bootcamp-style course.

 That way you can take your time with the course and work your way into the others (such as The Complete Junior to Senior Web Developer Roadmap course, another banger).

-Check out the course here and tell Andrei that RTC sent you.
+Check out The Complete Web Developer here (tell Andrei that RTC sent you!)

 - 12 Best Web Developer Books [For Beginners]